i-amare/MrSlovo/README.md

-- 👋 Hi, I’m Nsovo Nogbeni (@MrSlovo)
+- 👋 Hi, I’m Amaré Nogbeni (@MrSlovo)
-- 👀 I’m interested in front end and full stack web development
+- 👀 I’m interested in front end and full stack development
 - 🌱 I’m currently learning Next JS
 - 💞️ I’m looking to collaborate on any intresting projects written using React, Next or Vue
-- 📫 Reach me at n.ngobeni2.0@gmail.com
+- 📫 Reach me at n.ngobeni@icloud.com